cobalthq/cobalt-product-public-docs/content/en/Methodologies/external-network.md

 ### Firewalls

 A firewall is designed to be the main gateway to an organization, with rules to protect internal resources.
-They are not an "out-of-the-box" solution.
-Our pentesters look for:

-- Firewalls that are configured for the specific needs of your business
-- Firewall software that's up to date with patches and maintenance
+An attacker may get access to the firewall technology, so we don't recommend treating it as an "out-of-the-box" solution.
+An organization should configure a firewall for the specific needs of their business, and keep it up to date through patching and maintenance.
-- Configuration errors that could leave a path into the corporate LAN

-Our pentesters test your firewall rules based on attacks, such as:
+Our pentesters look for configuration errors that could leave a path into the corporate LAN.
+Pentesters attempt to perform firewall attacks, such as:

 - Buffer overflows
 - IP spoofing